-INSTRUMENT METHODS (3) OF ANALYSIS SP/Even Years
+INSTRUMENT METHODS OF ANALYSIS

 This course is a study of potentiometric, colorimetric, spectrophotometric, polarographic, calorimetric and other instrument methods of analysis, as available.
 Emphasis is on practical utilization of instrumentation in the field of analytical chemistry.
 It includes three hours of lecture weekly.
 The lab, CH410L, MUST be taken concurrently.
 Prerequisites: CH310a-b, 311, 312, 330, and MA161a-b or consent of program.
-Corequisite: CH410L laboratory work per week.
+Corequisite: CH410L

+INSTRUMENT METHODS OF (2) ANALYSIS LABORATORY SP/Even Years CH410L is the laboratory portion of CH410 and MUST be taken concurrently.
+The course consists of six hours of laboratory work per week.
 Corequisite: CH410.

-INSTRUMENT METHODS OF ANALYSIS LABORATORY CH410L is the laboratory portion of CH410 and MUST be taken concurrently.
-The course consists of six hours of